spacecabbie/dbus-mppsolarv2/README.md

 Venus OS D-Bus service for MPP Solar inverters, specifically designed for PI30 models.

+**Version: 0.0.1-alpha** - This is an alpha release.
+Use with caution in production environments.

 This service adapts the [dbus-serialbattery](https://github.com/mr-manuel/venus-os_dbus-serialbattery) codebase to work with MPP Solar inverters using the [mpp-solar](https://github.com/jblance/mpp-solar) Python package.

 ## Disclaimer